Remove Stuck Brake Piston

 You may get lucky and have the piston pop out on the first try.
 That was not the case with this 1981 Sportster front caliper.

-Even with 100 psi of air, the piston would not come out.
+Even with 100 psi of air, this piston would not come out.

 Soaking The Caliper

-With the caliper propped upwards in a pan, squirt some brake parts cleaner into the brake hose entry.
+With the caliper propped upwards in a pan, spray brake parts cleaner into the brake hose entry.
 I've also used WD40 with good results.

-I let the caliper sit for two hours.
+Let the caliper soak for an hour or two.
 Soaking overnight is best, but sometimes time is a bigger factor.

-After soaking, I could move the piston a fraction of inch, but it was still not ready to come out.
+After soaking overnight , I was now able to move the piston a fraction of inch, but it was still not ready to come out.

-Next, with a fresh razor blade, I cut the old rubber boot around the piston, so I could spray brake parts cleaner inside and around it.
+Next, I took a fresh razor blade, and cut the old rubber boot around the piston, so I could spray brake parts cleaner inside and around it.
 More soaking followed.

 The piston finally came out, and the caliper rebuild resumed.